gardehal/python-todo/README.md

 ---

 - ['-tasks', '-t']: prints an indexed list of tasks in the current task list.
-- ['-add', '-a'] + string + ?taskList: adds the following string to the current task list.
+- ['-add', '-a'] + string: adds the following string to the current task list.
-- ['-delete', '-d'] + number + ?taskList: deletes the corresponding task in the current task list.
+- ['-delete', '-d'] + number: deletes the corresponding task in the current task list.
 - ['-check', '-c', '-x'] + number: toggle the completetion of the corresponding task in the current task list.
 - ['-switch', '-s']+ number + number: switches the position of the two corresponding tasks in the current task list.
 - ['-setlist', '-sl']: string: sets the current task list to the string given.